rahulhaque/laravel-filepond/README.md

 This command takes a `--all` option which will truncate the `Filepond` model and delete everything inside the temporary storage regardless they are expired or not.
 This is useful when you lost track of your uploaded files and want to start clean.

 > [!NOTE]
-> If you see your files are not deleted even after everything is set up correctly, then its probably directory permission issue.
-Try setting the permission of filepond's temporary directory to 775 with `sudo chmod -R 775 ./storage/app/filepond/`.
-And run `php artisan filepond:clear --all` for a clean start (optional).
-For third party storage like - amazon s3, make sure you have the correct policy set.
+> If your files are not deleted even after everything is set up correctly, then its probably directory permission issue.
+Try setting the correct permission of filepond's temporary directory and run `php artisan filepond:clear --all` for a clean start (optional).
+For third party storages like - amazon s3, make sure you have the correct policy set up.

 ### Methods